aseldawy/CS167/Labs/Lab1/CS167-Lab1.md

 ### 4. Create an Empty Maven Project

-- Create a new directory "$HOME/cs167/workspace" or "C:\cs167\workspace" to place all your projects.
+- Create a new directory "$HOME/cs167/workspace" to place all your projects.

 - Open terminal, cd to workspace
   - Linux and macOS: `cd $HOME/cs167/workspace`